 I have no regrets, but I do have a greater appreciation and understanding of the beauty and power of reflection.
 I've spent the past year contemplating all that was and how I was with Port of Raleigh.
 I've thought about all of the things that were within my control and all that were not.
 All of the ideas turned into reality and all of the opportunities left on the table.
 All that I actioned with joy and all that I, unfortunately, did not.

 I had no idea how not-ready I was to take on the demands and nuances of my chosen path.
-Between the joys and messes of motherhood and the excitement of pursuing a lifelong dream to have a store of my own, I was blinded to internal and external obstacles.
+I was blinded to internal and external obstacles between the joys and messes of motherhood and the excitement of pursuing a lifelong dream to have a store of my own.
 Thankfully, not knowing what you're getting into can sometimes end up being a good thing.
 While owning and operating a retail store was not my calling, it was my greatest lesson and catalyst for personal growth.
 I experienced the lowest points of my life as well as moments of complete fulfillment and joy during my time as an owner, operator, buyer, merchandiser, marketer, bookkeeper, online store administrator, photographer, social media manager, shipper, janitor, boss, mom, wife, sister, daughter, and friend.
-It was a lot, but I'm better for it now.
+It was a lot and I'm better for it now.